allegro/allegro.tech/_posts/2019-12-12-grouping-and-organizing-classes.md

 </pre>

 ## Summary
-A lot things has been mentioned above so let’s make a brief summary.
+A lot of things have been mentioned above so let’s make a brief summary.
 What I would like you to remember is to:
-* divide your application into core, infrastructure, presentation and configuration part
+* divide your application into core, infrastructure, presentation and configuration parts
 * make the core completely independent from other parts
 * encapsulate packages and classes
 * name packages so that looking at their names will tell what the application is doing and how